From Forest to Woodshop:

 Other Considerations

-• Community Standards - students are expected to uphold all community standards, values, policies and member agreements of HatchSpace.
+• Community Standards - Students are required to uphold all community standards, values, policies and member agreements of HatchSpace.
 Most standards may be viewed online here, but class specific standards will also be reviewed and agreed to at orientation.
 Students who do not uphold standards may be dismissed without a refund.

 • Technical Standards - Students must be able to lift and/or maneuver tools or materials weighing up to 50lbs, possess gross and fine motor skills to manipulate tools and materials, work sitting or standing at a workbench for up to 8 hours (with reasonable breaks), be mobile within the work facility, crouch, stoop, crawl or kneel to adjust tools and materials, work in close proximity to classmates, work in a loud environment, be able to visualize three dimensional objects, receive instruction in English and communicate with instructors/staff in English, and generally be prepared for an educationally and creatively stimulating, challenging and fast paced program.

-No application required.
-Participants are selected on a first-come, first-served basis.
+Application Required.
+No application deadline.
+Applicants are reviewed on a rolling basis.

 Our intensive is perfect for advanced beginners and intermediate woodworkers looking to take their practice to the next level.

-Our intensive welcomes beginners, though we strongly recommend students complete at least one short-term woodworking class before joining the intensive.
+Our intensive welcomes beginners, though this should not be the first woodworking course you’ve ever taken.
+We strongly recommend students complete at least one short-term woodworking class before joining the intensive, or be able to demonstrate other relevant experience.
 We offer a range of short-term classes that can easily be completed before the intensive begins, and we’re happy to advise interested students on which short courses may work best.
 Please reach out to us to discuss at info@hatchspace.org.

 Tuition for Fall 2026 is $7,200.
 Tuition includes: